antigua guatemala

 • Treat yourself to some RnR – spas, hairdressers, salons…

-Acatenango is not for the faint hearted, but reaching the top is an incredible achievement and will give you once-in-a-lifetime views of Fuego.
-Climbing and camping on an active volcano was truly an unforgettable experience.
+Acatenango is a stratovolcano located near the city of Antigua, that has slowly become a must-do for those visiting Guatemala.
+This overnight hike isn’t for the faint hearted, but reaching the top is an incredible achievement and will give you once-in-a-lifetime views of Volcano Fuego.
+The hike will take you through different terrains and scenery.
+Climbing and camping on an active volcano was truly an unforgettable experience and is still one of the best things I’ve ever done.

-I’ve written a detailed post on my experience climbing Acatenango; with tips on making the climb more bearable and what to expect.
-It is a challenging hike, but absolute worth it the effort!
-Don’t let any reviews put you off.
-Although it’s hard, everyone makes it up in their own time and you. can take as many breaks as required.
+I’ve written a detailed post on my experience hiking Volcano Acatenango; with tips on what to expect, what you need and how to make the hike more bearable.
+It is a challenging hike, but absolute worth the effort!
+Don’t let any reviews put you off – it’s a challenging hike at points but it’s absolutely worth it.
+You can go at your own pace and everyone makes it up in their own time.
+There are a number of tour groups that you can hike Acatenango with, many providing all the clothing and camping gear required to do this trip.

 Our group was large and consisted of families, couples, friends and solo backpackers.
 Making it perfect for any type of traveller and a great way to make new friends.